A-2 jacket: History

 The joint Army-Navy Standard AN-6051 - Jackets, Flying was used as the basis for the US Army Air Corps A-1 and US Navy 37J1 jackets, with each service identifying construction preferences in their own specification.
 The chocolate brown fully chrome-tanned sheepskin jacket, lined with brown cotton, was intended to replace the sweater for pilots as it was as warm as a sweater and formed a better windbreak.
 The A-1 jacket became Standard issue on 7-Nov-1927, but the chrome-tanned sheepskin A-1 was found not to be durable leading to the new A-2.
-It wasn't until 29-Sep-1944, when the existing A-1 stock had been exhausted, that the A-1 Specification was cancelled.
+On 8 Feb 1934 a Specification Notice stated AN-9061 Flying Jacket, A-1 was cancelled by the US Army and Navy.

-The Type A-2 flying jacket was adopted as standard issue by the U.S. Army Air Corps on May 9, 1931, per specification number 94-3040 using illustrative Drawing 30-1415.
+The Type A-2 flying jacket was adopted as standard issue by the U.S. Army Air Corps on 9 May 1931, per specification number 94-3040 using illustrative Drawing 30-1415.
+Contrary to popular belief it did not supersede the A-1.

 Paperwork showing the first three (3) A-2 flying jacket contracts, all using button pocket closure and made of horsehide leather with cotton lining.

-The A-2 Specification lists the garment as "Jackets, Flying, Type A-2".
-It describes the jacket's construction as "seal brown horsehide leather, knitted wristlets and waistband (skirt)".

-All contracts used a cotton lining.
-Cowhide was approved for use in July 1940, beginning with Aero W535-AC-16160, and goatskin was added in March 1941, beginning with Rough Wear W535-AC-18091.
+The A-2 Specification lists the garment as "Jackets, Flying, Type A-2" (the original 9 May 1931 & cleared for general procurement 18 August 1932 specifications have identical wording).
+It originally used chrome tanned horsehide leather and all contracts used a cotton lining.
+Cowhide was approved for use 17 July 1940, beginning with Aero W535-AC-16160, and goatskin was added 10 March 1941, beginning with Rough Wear W535-AC-18091.
 All three leathers were chrome tanned per the three different leather specifications and any could be used after being approved for use.